Funding for international (non-EU) students

 With generous funding from the Wolfson Foundation, the Wolfson Postgraduate Scholarships fund doctoral research in three disciplines: History, Literature, and Languages.

 In addition, our academic departments offer some subject-specific funding opportunities.
-Details of these for 2019/20 are still being confirmed.
+Details of these opportunities for 2019/20 entry will be outlined on the following pages as they become available.
 Check the eligibility criteria to make sure they are open to international (non-EU) applicants before you start to apply.

 - Computer Science